Dolmen Music

-Dolmen Music is a 1981 studio album by American composer and vocalist Meredith Monk.
-Recorded in March 1980 and January 1981, it was released on the ECM New Series label.
-The recording is Monk's first of 12 recordings with the ECM record label.
+Dolmen Music is a 1981 studio album by American composer and vocalist Meredith Monk recorded over two sessions in March 1980 and January 1981 and released on the ECM New Series—her first of twelve releases for the label.

+Background

-DJ Shadow sampled "Dolmen Music" on the track "Midnight in a Perfect World" from Endtroducing.....
+DJ Shadow sampled the tracks "Biography" and "Dolmen Music" on the track "Midnight in a Perfect World" from Endtroducing.....
 (1996).

+Reception

 NME named it as the 42nd best album of 1981.
 In 2017, NPR placed it at number 147 on its list of the "150 Greatest Albums Made by Women".

 Track listing

 Personnel

 Credits adapted from the liner notes.